It was the cover art that caught my eye.

 Why had she allowed him into OUR account?

-Was it on the beat up phone with the sticky ‘R’ or the one I knew she had bought without my advice?
+Was it on her beat-up, just-about feature phone with the sticky ‘R’ or the one I knew she had recently bought without my advice?

 Had she shared the passwords she’d memorised so grudgingly — settling the argument that her distaste for the alphanumeric wasn’t pathological – when things began to sour between us?